Gilligan128/Pancake/README.md

 Serving
 This will apply all Resources to ensure their desired state.

-Supported Persistence Mechanisms (in order of implementation):
+Planned Supported Persistence Mechanisms (in order of implementation):
 - [ ] NHibernate
 - [ ] ADO.Net
 - [ ] RavendDB - Maybe?